2022 Federal Index

 8.4 Did the agency use evidence of effectiveness to allocate funds in any other competitive grant programs (besides its five largest grant programs)?

 - The Education Innovation and Research (EIR) program supports the creation, development, implementation, replication, and taking to scale of entrepreneurial, evidence-based, field-initiated innovations designed to improve student achievement and attainment for high-need students.
 The program uses three evidence tiers to allocate funds based on evidence of effectiveness, with larger awards given to applicants who can demonstrate stronger levels of prior evidence and produce stronger evidence of effectiveness through a rigorous, independent evaluation.
-The FY21 competition included checklists and PowerPoints to help applicants clearly understand the evidence requirements.
+The FY21 competition included checklists, a webinar, and PowerPoints to help applicants clearly understand the evidence requirements.

 - ED incorporates the evidence standards established in EDGAR as priorities and selection criteria in many competitive grant programs.
+In addition, the Secretary’s Supplemental Priorities that can be used in the Department’s grant programs advance areas supported by evidence, and include evidence-based approaches in various ways.

 8.5 What are the agency’s 1-2 strongest examples of how competitive grant recipients achieved better outcomes and/or built knowledge of what works or what does not?